edchelstephens/how-git-works/README.md

     - The default `master` branch has NO special status on git,
     - Git created the master branch by default for our first commit but it's just like any other branch

+## REFS

+    - HEAD is just a reference to a branch, the current head branch